abhaskumarsinha/DC-GAN/README.md

 ![download (1)](https://user-images.githubusercontent.com/31654395/180401900-e53ba716-532d-471a-bb1d-e3d8ceee4456.png)
 ![download (2)](https://user-images.githubusercontent.com/31654395/180401918-d21a7082-95b9-4ce2-ba2a-1bd5ab5dcf6b.png)

-As we can see from initial results, the GAN Model stared recognisising flowers in its initial stage itself.
-The shades, boundaries were apparently visible from start itself.
-The colors started converging to smooth and better gradually and it started converging to blurred flower visuals.
+As we can see from the initial results, the GAN Model started recognizing flowers in its initial stage itself.
+The shades and boundaries were visible from start itself.
+The colors started converging to smooth and better gradually and it started converging into blurred flower visuals.

 For better results, train for 10-15 hours on Google Colab GPU for good convergence.

-## Biblography
+## Bibliography

 1. Gao, Hongyang, et al. "Pixel transposed convolutional networks."
 IEEE transactions on pattern analysis and machine intelligence 42.5 (2019): 1218-1227.
 2. Radford, Alec, Luke Metz, and Soumith Chintala.
 "Unsupervised representation learning with deep convolutional generative adversarial networks." arXiv preprint arXiv:1511.06434 (2015).